AKurmazov/toothless_test/README.md

 ```
 $ docker-compose up --build -d
 ```
-This command will also run the migrations and set up the server at http://0.0.0.0:8000 (in case you set **RUNSERVER_PORT** to be 8000)
+This command will also run the migrations and set up the server at http://0.0.0.0:8000

 Next, you will have to create a superuser since there are no interfaces for creating Items outside the admin page
 ```